CakZemprongzz/CakZemprongzz/README.md

+# Hi!

-# Hi my name is McCak
+My name is McCak

 I can code in C++ (still new)